Privacy Perspectives and Practices of Chinese Smart Home Product Teams

 Participants showed a strong commitment to legal compliance and ethical design in the early design and development stages, regularly holding review meetings to ensure compliance with Chinese privacy and data protection laws, treating this as part of privacy-related requirements gathering.
 However, in the final testing phases, usability and functionality were prioritized over privacy.
+Privacy–convenience trade-offs also emerged when teams collected data that was not essential to core device functions (e.g., for personalization), where UX was sometimes prioritized over privacy.
 Many participants, especially UX designers often had little to no formal training in legal compliance, suggesting limited understanding of privacy laws and regulations, whereas most product managers displayed greater knowledge of legal compliance and data practices.
-Some participants’ personal experiences with smart home devices helped them develop empathy for users.
+Some participants' personal experiences with smart home devices helped them develop empathy for users.
 However, their practices were heavily shaped by Chinese cultural values, which tend to minimize individual privacy in favor of convenience and collective benefits \textbf{(RQ1)}.

-Our participants encountered three main challenges: 1) low public awareness of privacy issues affecting at-risk groups, 2) finding a balance between privacy and user experience, and 3) managing power dynamics within the Chinese multi-user smart home ecosystem.
+Our participants encountered three main challenges: 1) low public awareness of privacy issues affecting at-risk groups, 2) finding a balance between privacy and UX, and 3) managing power dynamics within the Chinese multi-user smart home ecosystem.
 These challenges were especially significant in multi-user settings, where coordinating consent and privacy among multiple stakeholders was complex.
-We also found that Chinese cultural norms, shaped by Confucian values such as filial piety, limited children’s ability to contest parental monitoring through smart home devices out of respect for parental authority.
+We also found that Chinese cultural norms, shaped by Confucian values such as filial piety, limited children's ability to contest parental monitoring through smart home devices out of respect for parental authority.
 Furthermore, some companies granted emergency police access to all user registration and facial data, and government or public security agencies could forcibly obtain this information, potentially circumventing company-imposed restrictions \textbf{(RQ2)}.

 Our participants employed various privacy mitigation strategies, including technical measures like restricting data access internally and adopting decentralized data handling.
 They also identified gaps between current legal frameworks and real-world development challenges, prompting calls for clearer regulations to improve smart home privacy and security.
 Additionally, they recommended several social and legal interventions \textbf{(RQ3)}.